ProGamerGov/Neural-Zoom-Legacy/README.md

 All of the frames after being run through Neural-Style can be found inside a folder the script creates called "output".

-If you wish to continue where you left off, make sure you save the frames that are outputted into the Neural-Style directory in additon to the frames saved in the output directory.
-You can also continue where you left off by simply using your last frame as your new content image.
+If you wish to continue where you left off, past the contents of the "output" which contains the uncropped images, into your Neural-Style directory. ~~make sure you save the frames that are outputted into the Neural-Style directory in additon to the frames saved in the output directory.~~  You can also continue where you left off by simply using your last frame as your new content image.

 ---